martinbuberl/martinbuberl.github.io/docs/_posts/2020-04-13-stream-from-raspberry-pi-to-amazon-kinesis.md

 date: 2020-04-13
 ---

-At the end of this tutorial you'll be able to video stream from your Raspberry Pi to Amazon Kinesis.
+At the end of this tutorial you'll be able to video stream from your Raspberry Pi to <a target="_blank" href="https://aws.amazon.com/kinesis/video-streams/">Amazon Kinesis</a>.

 If you haven't already, [setup a headless Raspberry Pi]({{ site.url }}/blog/setup-headless-raspberry-pi/).
 For this tutorial I'm using a <a target="_blank" href="https://www.raspberrypi.org/products/raspberry-pi-3-model-b/">Raspberry Pi 3 Model B</a> with the <a target="_blank" href="https://www.raspberrypi.org/products/camera-module-v2/">Camera Module V2</a> running <a target="_blank" href="https://www.raspberrypi.org/downloads/raspbian/">Raspian with Desktop</a> *(currently, that's Raspian Buster version: February 2020)*.